4.03 from 46 votes

 • In a separate shallow bowl, make your cinnamon sugar by stirring together the cinnamon and coconut sugar.

 • Using a cookie scoop or spoon, measure out about 1 heaping tablespoon of dough and roll into a ball.
-Roll each cookie dough ball into the cinnamon sugar mixture.
+Roll each cookie dough ball in the cinnamon sugar mixture.

 • Place on prepared baking sheet about 2 inches apart.
 Flatten cookies slightly with your palm or the flat bottom of a glass.
 Bake for about 10 minutes, until golden brown.